rogue07/Raspberry-Pi-Access-Control-System/README.md

 All files are in the zip file, `accessc.zip`.

 1. Make sure the OS has a user named "accessc" and unzip the files so it overrides the Documents folder.
-2. Make sure in the accessc home directory:
+2. Make sure you're in the accessc home directory:

      ```bash
      cd